chaoxu95/space-code/README.md

 2. motion_prep: the corresponding roles of dynamic prepositions (See Table 5 in the paper)
 3. path_verb: the list of verbs that incorportate path information
 4. spatial_verb: the list of motion verbs and caused-motion verbs
+5. SpRL_test.xml: the unannotated data of spatial role labeling task in Semeval2017
-5. verb_form: the word forms of verbs
+6. verb_form: the word forms of verbs
-6. wsc_examples: the examples in Winograd Schema Challenge
+7. wsc_examples: the examples in Winograd Schema Challenge
 ------------------------------------------------------------------------------------

 The list of output files: in the output directory